AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

 }
 ```

 One benefit of copying by reference is that it is faster than copying by value, as only the address must be copied as opposed to the entire variable.
 However, copying by reference is not always applicable.
 If the value that an address points to is modified, all references will point to the modified one.
 This is because there is only one value to point to.
-Try executing the following code to compare the difference between what ```referenceToNumber``` & ```copyOfNumber``` print:
+Try executing the following code in [Copying](/Lab1/Examples/Copying2/) to compare the difference between what ```referenceToNumber``` & ```copyOfNumber``` print:

 ```c++
 #include <iostream>